Deformations of singular Fano and Calabi-Yau varieties: Preliminaries

 \begin{definition} Let $\pi \colon \hX \to X$ be a resolution of $X$, where $X$ has an isolated singularity at $x$.
 Then $\pi$ is \textsl{equivariant} if $R^0\pi_*T_{\hX}\cong T^0_X$.
 By e.g.\ \cite[Lemma 3.1]{F}, a small resolution is equivariant.
 Note that, for $q> 0$, $R^q\pi_*T_{\hX}$ is a torsion sheaf supported on $x$.

-The resolution $\pi \colon \hX \to X$ is: \begin{enumerate} \item a \textsl{good resolution} or a \textsl{log resolution} if $\pi^{-1}(x) = E$ is a divisor with simple normal crossings. \item a \textsl{good equivariant resolution} if $\pi$ is good and equivariant.
-By resolution of singularities, good equivariant resolutions always exist. \item \textsl{crepant} if $K_{\hX} = \pi^*\omega_X$ and hence $K_{\hX}\cong \scrO_{\hX}$, and is a \textsl{good crepant resolution} if $\pi$ is also a good resolution.
+The resolution $\pi \colon \hX \to X$ is: \begin{enumerate} \item a \textsl{good resolution} or a \textsl{log resolution} if $\pi^{-1}(x) = E$ is a divisor with simple normal crossings. \item a \textsl{good equivariant resolution} if $\pi$ is good and equivariant. \item \textsl{crepant} if $K_{\hX} = \pi^*\omega_X$ and hence $K_{\hX}\cong \scrO_{\hX}$, and is a \textsl{good crepant resolution} if $\pi$ is also a good resolution.
 (Thus, for our purposes, a small resolution is crepant but not a good crepant resolution.)
 If there exists a crepant resolution, $(X,x)$ is a rational Gorenstein singularity. \end{enumerate} If $Y$ is a compact analytic space with isolated singularities, a resolution $\pi \colon \hY \to Y$ is always assumed to be an isomorphism away from the finite set $Y_{\text{sing}}$.
 Then $\pi \colon \hY \to Y$ is a good resolution if it is so at every point of $Y_{\text{sing}}$, and similarly for good equivariant resolutions, crepant resolutions, and good crepant resolutions. \end{definition}